-Apply for the Graduate Student Startup Fund for a chance to win $20,000 and take your research to market and begin building a company of your own.
+Apply for the Graduate Student Startup Fund for a chance to win up to $20,000 and take your research to market and begin building a company of your own.
 This funding is possible through the generosity of Sam Pasupalak, a successful Velocity founder and alum.

 Sam co-founded an artificial intelligence (AI) company, Maluuba, which focused on teaching machines to think, reason, and communicate.
 After winning $25K in funding at the Velocity Fund Finals in 2011, and incubating and launching from the Velocity Incubator in 2012, Maluuba was then acquired by Microsoft in 2017.

 Sam has recognized how crucial Velocity was in his success and wants to give back and help more University of Waterloo students make it big.

 - Your team must have at least one co-founder who is currently, or has been in the last 12 months, a University of Waterloo graduate student currently enrolled in a research-based graduate program or a University of Waterloo postdoc, who owns (or is anticipated to own) at least 20% of the company

 - You are not eligible to apply if your company (if already incorporated) has received more than $100,000 in funding (e.g., investment, convertible debt, equity, grants).
 Note this does not include personal scholarship funding (e.g. Canada Graduate Scholarship)